act-auth/act-auth/README.md

 ## 2.4.
 Terminology

 Certain security-related terms are to be understood in the sense RFC 4949 [[4]](#7.4.).
-These terms include, but are not limited to, "access", "access control", "authentication", "authorization", "capability token", "decode", "encode", "hash value", "identity", "secret key", "sign", "signature", "validate", and "verify".
+These terms include, but are not limited to, "access", "access control", "decode", "encode", "hash value", "identity", "sign", "validate", and "verify".

+\$ account

+A user of application program is a person or an organization who utilizes the application.
+A user usually has one or more accounts in an application so that the application can identify different users to provide services separately.
+But it is not always a person or an organization that directly uses an account to access services.
+It is also possible that another application program is accessing services on behalf of a person or an organization.

+\$ authentication

+The process of verifying a claim that a system entity or system resource has a certain attribute value.

+\$ authorization

+a.
+An approval that is granted to a system entity to access a system resource.

+b.
+A process for granting approval to a system entity to access a system resource.

+\$ capability token

+A token (usually an unforgeable data object) that gives the bearer or holder the right to access a system resource.
+Possession of the token is accepted by a system as proof that the holder has been authorized to access the resource indicated by the token.

+\$ native application

+"A native application has been compiled to run on the hardware/software environment that comprises the targeted architecture.
+An example of a native Android app would be a mobile application written in Java using the Android toolchain.
+On the other hand, a Web App that runs inside a browser is not native — it is run in the web browser, which sits on top of the native environment, not the native environment itself." [[5]](#7.5.)

+\$ private key

+The secret component of a pair of cryptographic keys used for asymmetric cryptography.

+\$ signature

+A symbol or process adopted or executed by a system entity with present intention to declare that a data object is genuine.

+\$ storage repository

+Available hardware and software facilities that can provide storage services for an appropriate length of time with both read and write functions usually, such as file systems, stand-alone databases, database clusters, etc.

 # 3. Specification Management